 Emphasizes design techniques in communication circuits, the relationship of modulation systems to bandwidth requirements and frequency spectrum.
 A design project is part of the course work.

 ELT 210 Computer Programming (3-0) 3 hrs.

-Presents the use of the computer and microprocessor as special tools and introduces the student to computer architecture, languages and programming.
+Presents the use of the computer and microprocessor as special tools and introduces the student to computer architecture, languages and programming with emphasis on electronic applications.